Engee documentation

 Continuous-time transfer function model

-All obtained functions can be analysed using the ControlSystems.jl library.
-For example, let's turn to time characteristics.
-Let's build the transient response of the system using the function step(), and the impulse response using impulse().
+All the received functions can be analyzed using the ControlSystems.jl library.
+For example, let's look at the time characteristics.
+We construct the transition characteristic of the system using the function step(), and the impulse response using impulse().

 In [ ]: